Lundalogik/LimeBootstrapAppStore/DocumentSearch/README.md

 a.
 Choose 'pk__file__idfile' as a unique index.
 Click 'Next >'.
 b.
 The next page in the wizard is for choosing which column to perform full-text searches in.
 Tick the box for 'data'.
 In the drop down in the column 'Type column', select 'fileextension'.
 Also specify your desired language in the column 'Language for Word Breaker'.
 Click 'Next >'.
 c.
 Select Change Tracking.
 Let the option 'Automatically' be selected.
 Click 'Next >'.
 d.
 Select Catalog, Index Filegroup and Stoplist.
 Tick the box 'Create a new catalog'.
-Enter the name 'addon_fulltextsearch'.
+Enter the name 'addon_documentsearch'.
 Let it be Accent sensitive.
 Click 'Next >'.
 e.
 Define Population Schedules (Optional).
 Skip this and just click 'Next >'.
 f.
 Full-Text Indexing Wizard Description.
 Click 'Finish'.
 g.
 When the wizard has completed its work, click 'Close'.

 5. If you are running Lime CRM Server 12.x or later, please restart the LDC manually (right-click on it and click "Shut down").
 6. Restart the Lime CRM desktop client.
-7. Add the VBA module AO_Fulltextsearch and save the VBA project.
+7. Add the VBA module AO_DocumentSearch and save the VBA project.
-8. Add the "Fulltextsearch" folder to the Actionpads\apps folder.
+8. Add the "DocumentSearch" folder to the Actionpads\apps folder.
 9. In the main actionpad, where you want the app to be shown: Insert one of the two ways of showing the app found in app_instantiation.html.
 10. Publish the actionpads.
 11. Restart the Lime CRM desktop client and start using the add-on!